LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-Elasticsearch adds a runtime field to the mapping up top.
-Note that the runtime field is not listed under properties.
-This is because the runtime field is not indexed!!
-The runtime field total is only created and calculated at runtime as you execute your request.
+Elasticsearch adds a `runtime field` to the mapping up top.
+Note that the `runtime field` is not listed under properties.
+This is because `runtime field` is not indexed!
+The `runtime field` total is only created and calculated at runtime as you execute your request.

 ![image](https://user-images.githubusercontent.com/60980933/121744102-a1613a00-cabf-11eb-98f0-15c25ab97773.png)
 ![image](https://user-images.githubusercontent.com/60980933/121744120-a7efb180-cabf-11eb-9a7b-3e38e83297e3.png)